 Charter fishing operations which have staff arriving to the State or moving between Alaskan communities are required to submit Community/Workforce Protective Plans to the Unified Command for review.
-The employees of a charter fishing operation or lodge are considered Critical Infrastructure workers and must follow the Appendix 03 to COVID-19 Outbreak Health Order 05.
-The clients arriving to the lodge or charter operation from out-of-State are not considered Critical Infrastructure workers and must follow the guidance for non-essential travelers in Go to Appendix 03 to COVID-19 Outbreak Health Order 08.
+The Charter or Lodge CWPP must meet or exceed the travel, testing and on-site protective measures required of harvester sites in Appendix 03 to COVID-19 Outbreak Health Order 05.
+The employees of a charter fishing operation or lodge are considered Critical Infrastructure workers and must follow the employer’s submitted CWPP.
+The clients arriving to the lodge or charter operation from out-of-State are not considered Critical Infrastructure workers and must follow the guidance for non-essential travelers in COVID-19 Outbreak Health Order 06 – Interstate Travel.

 Critical Infrastructure businesses must continue to follow the CWPP which they have submitted to the Unified Command for review.
 If companies intend to shorten or modify employees’ quarantine using a test-based strategy, they must revise their CWPP to reflect that they are choosing to accept the risk of doing so.
 Company leaders should bear in mind that the most effective protective measure currently available is a full 14-day quarantine.
 No currently available test or screening procedure is guaranteed, so shortening or modifying quarantine or allowing employees to work during quarantine carries inherent risks.
 Due to this, it is highly recommended that companies do not use a test-based strategy to shorten or modify quarantine for arriving workers who will be living or working in close proximity to others or sharing facilities such as dining and bathrooms.